 - 1 tsp sugar

 - 2 pieces crusty bread, optional

 1) Combine olive oil and chopped scallions in a Suvie pan.
-Insert pan into the top of your Suvie and broil for 10 minutes, stirring halfway through.
-Do not add water to reservoir before broiling.
+Insert pan into your Suvie and broil for 10 minutes, stirring halfway through.

 2) Remove pan and stir in artichokes, peas, fava beans, ½ cup water, and 1 tsp salt.
 Return pan to your Suvie.
-Fill reservoir, input settings, and Cook Now or Schedule.
+Input settings, and cook now or schedule.

 3) Remove pan from your Suvie and stir in white wine vinegar and sugar.
 Season to taste with salt and pepper.
 Divide between plates, garnish with mint, and serve with crusty bread.